gaehlerm/SoftwareEngineering/README.md

 	return roman
 ```

-It seems as if Copilot worked best for refactoring if one gives it some step by step instructions.
+As always, Copilot works best if you give it some step by step instructions.

 // how does Copilot do with refactoring some more difficult problems?